isomerpages/psd-corp/newsroom/media-releases/_posts/2025-03-25-post-Permanent Secretary Retirement and Appointments.md

 and the nurturing of a culture devoted to excellence and teamwork.</p>
 <p></p>
 <p>11&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In recognition of her contributions
-to the Public Service, Mrs Tan was awarded the Public Service Medal (Gold) in 2008 and the Meritorious Service Medal in 2018.</p>
+to the Public Service, Mrs Tan was awarded the Public Administrative Medal (Gold) in 2008 and the Meritorious Service Medal in 2018.</p>
 <p></p>
 <p></p>
 <p><u>Mr Jeffrey Siow</u>